CS-SE-DEV/FHAPI-TO-LEEF/README.md

 3. Ensure FH_LEEF.py has executable permissions by running chmod +x FH_LEEF.py
 4. Update FH_LEEF.config file with the appropriate settings
 5. Modify /etc/crontab file and add the line /10 * * * * root /usr/bin/python /location/to/FH_LEEF.py.
 You will need to substitute in the absolute path to the script on your system.
 You can also run this under a user other than root if desired.
-6. Run script by typing ./FH_LEEF.py
+6. Run script by typing ./FH_LEEF.py from application directory

 # Configuration